audiolabs/transparentnlp/README.md

     └── README.md

 ## Contact
-For any questions or issues, please contact Zahra Kolagar at [zahra.kolagar@iis.fraunhofer.de].
+For any questions or issues, please contact Zahra Kolagar at <a href="mailto:zahra.kolagar@iis.fraunhofer.de">zahra.kolagar@iis.fraunhofer.de</a>
+.